-(i) This inactive textual reference to the University's website (and other website references herein) are not hyperlinks, and do not incorporate such websites by reference.
+(1) This inactive textual reference to the University's website (and other website references herein) are not hyperlinks, and do not incorporate such websites by reference.
 Investors should not rely on information presented on such websites in determining whether to purchase the Bonds.

-&lt;sup>(2) Pending State Senate confirmation.
+(2) Pending State Senate confirmation.

-&lt;sup>(3) Faculty Regent (serves a three-year term).
+(3) Faculty Regent (serves a three-year term).

-&lt;sup>(4) Student Regent (serves a one-year term).
+(4) Student Regent (serves a one-year term).

-&lt;sup>(5) Since 2018, the Board has elected the Chair of the Finance and Asset Management Committee to serve as its Treasurer.
+(5) Since 2018, the Board has elected the Chair of the Finance and Asset Management Committee to serve as its Treasurer.

-&lt;sup>(6) In June 2024, President Cauce announced her intention to step down as president during the summer of 2025, at the end of her second full term.
+(6) In June 2024, President Cauce announced her intention to step down as president during the summer of 2025, at the end of her second full term.
 On February 3, 2025, the University announced Robert J. Jones as its next President.
 Mr. Jones' tenure is to begin August 1, 2025.